 Different fabrics and bra types require various levels of care, and caring for them properly will help ensure longevity.
 The amount of effort you are willing to put into washing your clothing is completely up to you, so take this category with a grain of salt.
 We use this metric to delve into the level of care each bra requires and the general durability of its construction.
 We begin by caring for each bra according to its instructions to see how cumbersome the process is.
 Then we get lazy and throw every bra through your average wash and dry cycle to see how it holds up.

-The Topanga, Paloma, Lulu Alignment Racerback, and Outdoor Voices All-Time can also be washed on a regular cold spin cycle but should not be dried.
-If you're in a pinch, all four of these bras can be tumble dried, but they will wear faster if you do not care for them properly.
+The Topanga, Paloma, Lulu In Alignment Racerback, Under Armour UA Infinity Mid, and Outdoor Voices All-Time can also be washed on a regular cold spin cycle but should not be dried.
+If you're in a pinch, all of these bras can be tumble dried, but they will wear faster if you do not care for them properly.

-It is important to note that just because a bra is difficult to care for is no reason not to buy it.
-Bras like the Dare Crossback, Shefit Ultimate and Knix Catalyst require a little extra care, but they are very durable and still great options, especially if the added support is needed.
+It is important to note that if a bra requires more care, this shouldn't be a dealbreaker.
+Bras like the Brooks Dare 3 Pocket, Shefit Ultimate and Knix Catalyst require a little extra care, but they are very durable and great options, especially if the added support is needed.